 Yes, all students have to take an oral and written placement test.
 It is of great importance to us here at our Italian language school that our language students complete a language course at the right language level.

-It is not always possible to arrange class groupings for your pre-selected time frame.
+It is not always possible to arrange class groups for your pre-selected time frame.

 Therefore, your timetable may vary from week to week to accommodate your chosen times as best as we can.

-The classes and the time table will be communicated on Monday at 11.00 am orally and at 1.00 pm in writing on the notice board in the hallway.
+The classes and the time table will be communicated on Monday on the notice board in the hallway.

 It might not always be possible to organize the schedule according to your preferences, and therefore the time table may vary from week to week.